 So, finding the time to HUSTLE with PURPOSE starts with acknowledging that you are going to substitute what you are doing now with your new project.
 Where can you find the time?
 Consider the following:

 - Your Morning “Magic” Hour - Many entrepreneurs launch their businesses by getting up an hour earlier and devoting it to their enterprise.

 - Lunch Hour - If you work a typical office job, you probably are given a lunch hour.
 Most workers use this time to talk to friends, go to a fast food restaurant, or run errands.
 The nice thing about the lunch hour is that it comes at a designated time.
 So, devoting the hour to launching your business can fit neatly into your day.
 The lunch hour option is also helpful for those whose new businesses require phone outreach during the day.

 - Vacation Time - Fewer than half of all Americans take all of the vacation time their companies offer.
-If you have vacation days that you’re not planning to use for a trip out of time, consider taking that time off anyway and use it to launch your business.
-That will give you several uninterrupted days to start a big push on the project.
+If you have vacation days that you’re not planning to use for a trip, consider taking that time off anyway and using it to launch your business.
+That will give you several uninterrupted days to make big progress on the project.

 - Holidays - Most people have some free time during national holidays.
 This is why big sports games and major sales at stores are scheduled around people’s days off.
 Why not take the day after Thanksgiving or your Christmas Eve half day to work on time-intensive tasks for your purposeful hustle?

 - Dual-Use Time - There are many tasks in our daily lives that take up time, but not our full attention.
 For instance, when you are commuting to work, could you listen to a podcast that strengthens the skills you need for your business?
 When you’re cooking the family dinner, could you make some phone calls while your casserole is baking?
 When you have to visit the doctor, could you take a small project to work on during the inevitable wait in the lobby?